wahidyankf/wahidyankf-web/README.md

 To skip the pre-commit hook, you can use the `--no-verify` flag when committing:

 `git commit -m "Your commit message" --no-verify`

+### Setting up Husky

+After cloning the repository, run:

+`npm install`

+This will automatically set up the Husky hooks due to the "prepare" script in package.json.

+If you encounter any issues with Husky, you can try running:

+`npx husky`

+This will ensure that Husky is properly installed and configured.